andyh031/grade-air/README.md

 > ## User Stories
 - As a user, I want to add classes to my list of classes
-  - As a user, I want to give traits to each of these classes (teacher, subject, year taken, weightings)
+  - As a user, I want to give traits to each of these classes (teacher, subject, year taken, weighting scheme)
-- As a user, I want to add grades to each of my classes
+- As a user, I want to add grades(marks/scores) to each of my classes
-  - As a user, I want to separate each of these grades into assignments, tests, quizzes, etc.
-- As a user, I want to see my classes displayed in different ways:
+- As a user, I want to see my classes sorted alphabetically or by grade
-  - All my classes in a given year
-  - All my classes specific to one subject
-  - All my classes sorted by grade
-- As a user, I want to have my GPA for each class be calculated by itself, both during the class (updates whenever I add a new grade) and when the class is over.
+- As a user, I want to have my GPA for each class be calculated by itself in real time while I am taking a class (updates whenever I add a new grade).
+- As a user, I want to have an account that I can change (eg. first name and last name).